Great Canon

 The Great Canon also known as the Great Canon of Repentance or the Canon of Repentance is a lengthy and penitential canon composed in the seventh century by St. Andrew of Crete.
-Sung or chanted multiple times throughout Great Lent, it is highly important to the preparation leading up to Pascha during this time for Eastern Orthodox Christians.
+Sung or chanted multiple times throughout Great Lent, it is highly important to the preparation leading up to Pascha during this time for Byzantine Christians.

 Structure and composition

 The Great Canon consists of four parts, each divided into nine odes like that of a regular canon.
 In the Great Canon, there is 250 troparia, which is far greater than compared to other canons.
 All of the Odes have the same basic format.
 An irmos, which is generally sung begins each ode.
 Each irmos has a reference to one of the nine biblical canticles, which are selections from both the Old Testament and New Testament.
 A variable number of troparia follow, which are short hymns about the subject of the canon.
 After each troparion the refrain "Have mercy on me, O God, have mercy on me" is chanted.
 At the end of each Ode, another hymn, called the Katavasia, either the irmos previously sung, or one like it is sung.